content ideas for X by HelloJohnPaul, TeamJohnH, John Paul Hernandez

 As creators, it’s our responsibility to provide great creations that can impact people.
 We can create for ourselves, and there’s a time and place for that, but we can live more fulfilling lives when we care for others.

-This article was originally published on Start It Up, formerly The Startup, on Medium.
+Originally published on Start It Up, formerly The Startup, on Medium.